The Beni Tonka Story

 They washed over me like a second wind; a pure chocolate gust – a wall of pleasure, like cabin doors opening in Tobago.
 The wave swept my face away, blew open my pores, pitched eyebrows and rocked my head back.
 Whoa!
 I mimed for the cup.
 Missing it, I gazed down and grasped the handle.
 I took a sip.
 Wow.
 Took a gulp.
 I was gone.
 Notes floated in like a supple, Harmon mute from a third-floor window on a quiet night, while walking on a quiet street in an otherwise unquiet city.

-Arousal surfaces from its depths in a heated state.
-Things were heating up.
+From its depths, in a heated state, arousal surfaces.
+And things were heating up.
 Half a cup now.
-And I was new.
+I was new.
 Baptised in a chocolate sea.
 It drank me.
 I saw everything: my grandma pounding chocolate in front of her mother.
 Her mother throwing in spices.
 Grating in tonka.
 I heard the horn of Papa Bois – the protector of the forest – and Pa Ben urging children to bring home the cocoa beans from the bush after sucking them or else… “Papa Bois will chase yuh in d’bush.”
 We ran and sang.
 I was there, among them.
 I entered in an agouti impulse to plant bean, and pounced the ground securing my treasure.
 I shed my shell, broke through the forest floor, sprouted into tree, low canopy, bearing season after season, out of nipple, varicoloured fruit came.
 Then the hands of Saga George and Aunty Lucille merged into one, my own.
 Gather the pods and samblé them up, they did.
 I began to sweat.
 Meggi – my father’s boyhood donkey – carried me on his back to my new home, a wooden box; my roof, jute and fig leaf.
 Here I could ferment in peace before retiring to a cocoa house for some days.
 Bass and shak shak and djembe and iron, a thousand feet came out to dance cocoa; freeing me at last, to wine on waist and feather.

 The trading wind and morning dew formed a cloud above my beanhead, to the South.
 It slid in, blocking the sun.
 The sun then, lined the cloud, warming it.
 We cooled.
 The cloud broke behind my eyes.
 Tears flowed.
 I sat there, dazed, behind myself.
 Behind my family.
 Behind the house.
 Behind Moruga.